TULiberalArts/Philosophy/pages/undergradaute.md

 [Learn More about Majoring in Philosophy](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/ba-philosophy/)

 ## Minor in Philosophy
-The Minor in Philosophy is an excellent way to extend the breadth of your education and your understanding of the world.
+The Minor in Philosophy is an excellent way to extend the breadth of your education and understanding of the world.
 Whether you plan to become a lawyer, teacher or doctor, our minor in philosophy program makes the development of strong communication and reasoning skills a priority.
 A philosophy minor helps you stand out when you apply for jobs or graduate school, because it shows that you have a well-rounded education.

 [Learn More about Minoring in Philosophy](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/minor-philosophy/)